 Recognize intimate partner violence

-• Threats from an abuser to tell others about an individual's sexual orientation or sexual behaviors.
+- Threats from an abuser to tell others about an individual's sexual orientation or sexual behaviors.

-In addition to the physical risks, staying in an abusive relationship can lead to depression, anxiety and feelings of hopelessness.
+In addition to posing physical risks, staying in an abusive relationship can lead to depression, anxiety and feelings of hopelessness.
 If you don't want to tell others about your sexual orientation or same-sex relationship, it may be hard to ask for help.
 But the only way to break the cycle of violence is to take action.

-Make health care a priority
+Make healthcare a priority

-Concern about homophobia and the stigma sometimes associated with homosexuality may prevent some lesbians from getting routine health care.
+Concern about homophobia and the stigma sometimes associated with homosexuality may prevent some lesbians and other women who have sex with women from getting routine healthcare.
 But it's important that you get the care you need.